trick77/vibe-coding-enterprise-2026/README.de.md

 - **GitHub Spec Kit** — Templates und Prompts für spezifikationsbasierte Workflows
 - **Tessl** — Ähnlicher strukturierter Ansatz mit einer Registry von 10.000+ Specs

-Allerdings warnt ThoughtWorks: "I'd rather review code than all these markdown files.
+Allerdings warnt Britta Böckeler: "I'd rather review code than all these markdown files.
 Even with all of these files and templates and prompts and workflows and checklists, I frequently saw the agent ultimately not follow all the instructions."
 ([Martin Fowler](https://martinfowler.com/articles/exploring-gen-ai.html))